userver-framework/userver/scripts/docs/en/userver/mongodb.md

-It is recommended to set timeouts on the server side using storages::mongo::options::MaxServerTime as for other cancellation mechanisms MongoDB does not gurantee that the cancelled operation was not applied.
+It is recommended to set timeouts on the server side using storages::mongo::options::MaxServerTime as for other cancellation mechanisms MongoDB does not guarantee that the cancelled operation was not applied.

 To interrupt a request on the client side, you can use
 @ref task_cancellation_intro "cancellation mechanism"